AnandJVishwakarma/ML_Basics/CHP_1_ML_Landscape/README.md

 ## Whether they work by simply comparing new data points to known data points, or instead detect patterns in the training data and build a predictive model, much like scientists do
 1. instance-based learning
 2. model-based learning

+# Supervised Learning :
+In supervised learning, the training data you feed to the algorithm includes the desired solutions, called labels.
+A typical supervised learning task is **classification**.

+The spam filter is a good example of this: it is trained with many example emails along with their class (spam or ham), and it must learn how to classify new emails.

+Another typical task is to predict a target numeric value, such as the price of a car, given a set of features (mileage, age, brand, etc.) called predictors.
+This sort of task is called **regression** .

+To train the system, you need to give it many examples of cars, including both their predictors and their labels

+# Unsupervised Learning :

+# Semi-supervised Learning :

+# Reinforcement Learning :

+# online Learning :

+# Batch Learning :

+# Instance-based Learning :
+# Model-based Learning :